These Vegan Gluten Free Sourdough Waffles are tender, melt-in-the-mouth and delicious. You'll never want to eat anything else for breakfast again!

 - Make the overnight sponge by mixing together the sourdough starter with the flours, sugar and milk-vinegar mixture in a very large bowl.
 The dough will expand by morning as all those good bacteria and yeast go to work, so make sure you have enough room in the bowl.

-- In the morning, just before making your waffles, whisk together the flax meal and 6 tbsp water to make "flax eggs".
+- In the morning, just before making your waffles, whisk together the flax meal and 6 tablespoon water to make "flax eggs".
 Add the baking soda, salt, oil and flax eggs into the overnight sponge and mix into an even batter.
 Stir in the oats, if using.

 - Preheat the waffle maker.
 Bake waffles according to manufacturer's instructions.